Welcome to West county Journey Students

 Our groups meet Sunday through Friday nights in homes throughout the West County area.
 Most groups meet weekly and begin meeting the week after Labor Day in September and end in the month of May.
 While many groups still connect over the summer, our groups adjust their regular meeting schedules in June, July and August.

 What do Community Groups do when theY meet?

 Each week, our groups participate in fellowship, worship, bible study and prayer.
 As the group begins, there is usually a time of light food and fellowship.
-Each week, the Community Group leader sends out lesson based on the passage and sermon from the previous Sunday.
+Each week, the Community Group leader sends out a lesson based on the passage and sermon from the previous Sunday.
 The lessons are broken down into three parts.
 First, the “Enter” part of the lesson stimulates thought that points us to the interaction of the sermon/scripture and the world around us.
 Second, the “Exploration” part of the lesson allows each person to interact with and investigate the details of the passage.
 Third, the “Engage” part of lesson contains Christ-centered questions about sin, grace and mission.
-Community Groups also set aside time each week to pray one another and the church.
+Community Groups also set aside time each week to pray for one another and the church.

 Who leads the individual Community Groups?

-Individual Community Groups are led by members and staff people from the West County congregation.
+Individual Community Groups are led by members and staff from the West County congregation.
 Most groups have “co-leaders” which allows for the distribution of weight and gifting within each group.
 Co-leading also lends itself to multiplication.

 How do I join a community group?

 Each year, we have a Community Group kick-off on a Sunday evening in mid-August.
-It is a chance to meet Community Group leaders and see what group would be the best relational and geographic fit for you.
+It is a chance to meet Community Group leaders and see which group would be the best relational and geographic fit for you.
 The kick-off is also the first chance to sign for a group.
-If you miss the initial Community Group signup in the fall or winter, stop by the Welcome Center and fill out a Community Group Inquiry card.
+If you miss the initial Community Group signup in the fall or winter, stop by Welcome Center and fill out a Community Group Inquiry card.

 community group RESOURCES